County Championship. Somerset v Worcestershire. 23rd, 25th and 26th July 1977. Taunton.

 And as that time has slipped into history and the memory of that cameo has remained in the mind the cricketing world has changed out of all recognition.
 And in parallel the Taunton ground has, through all those years, also changed out of recognition.
 First to go was the old scoreboard, next to which I sat throughout that match, and by then barely capable of supporting its own weight.
 It was replaced by the Colin Atkinson Pavilion and a new scoreboard, now also gone.

-Over the next 38 years the rest of that 1977 ground went too until only the clock, which timed the agony of that last day and which now sits at the top of the Colin Atkinson Pavilion, and the golden memories of those hours remain.
+Over the next 38 years the rest of that 1977 ground went too until only the clock, which timed the agony of that last day and which now sits at the top of the Colin Atkinson Pavilion, and the golden memories of those hours remains.

 Result: Somerset 351 for 7 dec (99.5/100 overs) (MJ Kitchen 129, BC Rose 128, BL D’Oliviera 3-79) and 221 for 9 dec (DB Close 57*, VJ Marks 40, VA Holder 3-41, N Gifford 3-57, BL D’Oliviera 3-58).
 Worcestershire 337 for 4 (100 overs) (GM Turner 85, BL D’Oliviera 74*, JA Ormrod 57) and 187 for 8 (PA Neale 86, EJO Hemsley 40).
 Match drawn.
 Worcestershire 7 points.
 Somerset 5 points.